mtli/linearlr/README.md

 How to determine the training iterations or epochs?

 As shown in the figure and table above, usually the more training budget the better the performance, but it is of diminishing returns.
 Attempting to find the exact budget where the diminishing return vanishes might be costly and not of much value.
-Therefore, it is recommended to determine the training iterations based on your training budget, i.e., how long you can afford to train given your model, dataset and resouces available to you.
+Therefore, it is recommended to determine the training iterations based on your training budget, i.e., how long you can afford to train given your model, dataset and resource available.
 Furthermore, it is shown in Appendix A of our [paper](https://arxiv.org/abs/1905.04753) that even training with a small budget, one can predict which model is better given full training budget.

 While our analysis mainly focuses on the linear schedule, preliminary experiments suggest that the family of smooth-decaying budget-aware schedules (such as cosine annealing) might deliver similar performance.